-It is recommended to enable WPA-PSK on your wireless router or access point before configuring your wireless adapter.
-If you are joining an existing network, you will need to know the WPA-PSK passphrase being used.
+It is recommended to enable WPA/WPA2-Personal on your wireless router or access point before configuring your wireless adapter.
+If you are joining an existing network, you will need to know the WPA/WPA2-Personal passphrase being used.

 - 1. Open the Wireless Connection Manager by double-clicking on the D-Link icon on your desktop. - 2.
 Highlight the wireless network (SSID) you would like to connect to and click Connect.
-If the network is using WPA-PSK, the screen (as shown to the right) will appear. - 3.
-Enter the WPA-PSK passphrase exactly as it is on your wireless router or access point.
+If the network is using WPA/WPA2-Personal, the screen (as shown to the bottom-right) will appear. - 3.
+Enter the WPA/WPA2-Personal passphrase exactly as it is on your wireless router or access point.
 Click the Show text in the password field box to see the passphrase.
-Unchecking it will hide it.

-4. Click OK to connect to the network.
+Unchecking it will hide it. - 4.
+Click OK to connect to the network.
 Allow up to 30 seconds to connect.

-If you would like to create a new network and enter the WEP settings, refer to the next page.
+If you would like to create a new network and enter the WPA/WPA2-Personal settings, refer to the next page.

-It is recommended to enable WPA-PSK on your wireless router or access point before configuring your wireless adapter.
+It is recommended to enable WPATM/WPA2TM-Personal on your wireless router or access point before configuring your wireless adapter.
 Make sure you enter the passphrase exactly the same on all wireless devices.

 - 1. Open the Wireless Connection Manager by double-clicking on the D-Link icon on your desktop.
 Click on New to create a new profile or highlight an existing profile and click Modify. - 2.
-Select WPA/WPA2 Passphrase under Set Security Option. - 3.
-Select TKIP or AES. - 4.
-Enter the passphrase exactly as it is on your wireless router or access point. - 5.
-Click OK to connect to the network.
+Select WPA/WPA2-Personal under Set Security Option. - 3.
+Select TKIP or AES, or Auto. - 4.
+Enter the passphrase exactly as it is on your wireless router or access point. - Click OK to connect to the network.
 Allow up to 30 seconds to connect.

-Configure WPA/WPA2 Passphrase Using the Windows® Vista
+Configure WPATM/WPATM-Personal Using Windows® VistaTM